SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Experiments

 \subsection{Ablation Study}

-Before the other experiments, we test on the VIGOR tuning set using $\alpha \in \{2,4,8,16,K\}$ for the loss of Eq~\eqref{eq:methodology_infonce_loss}, and tune the number of slices $N$.
-We find $\alpha=4$ gives the best result, yielding $0.48$m improvement on the mean localization error for our model compared to $\alpha=K$ in the original infoNCE loss~\cite{oord2018representation}.
-If the number of slices $N$ is small, the mean and median localization and orientation estimation errors increase, see Tab.~\ref{tab:number_slices}.
-When $W$ is not a multiple of $N$, we interpolate the ground feature map $z_g$ to acquire $\sliceFeatG^n$.
-However, it can be seen that the performance saturates for 16 slices.
-Next, we tested SliceMatch without cross-view attention by dropping the concatenated $S^n$ in Eq.~\eqref{eq:crossview_attention}.
-The table shows that including our proposed cross-view attention module brings a boost to both localization and orientation estimation performance.
-Thus, we use $\alpha = 4$ and $N = 16$, and include cross-view attention in our main experiments.
+Before other experiments, we test on the VIGOR tuning set using $\alpha \in \{2,4,8,16,K\}$ for the loss of Equation~\eqref{eq:methodology_infonce_loss}, and tune the number of slices $N$.
+We find $\alpha=4$ gives the best result, yielding 0.48m improvement on the mean localization error for our model compared to $\alpha=K$ in the original infoNCE loss~\cite{oord2018representation}.
+If the number of slices $N$ is small, the mean and median localization and orientation estimation errors increase (see Table~\ref{tab:number_slices}).
+The model with $N=1$ cannot infer orientation.
+When the width of the ground feature map $W$ is not a multiple of $N$, we interpolate the ground feature map $z_g$ to acquire $\sliceFeatG^n$.
+However, it can be seen that the performance saturates above 16 slices.
+Next, we tested SliceMatch without cross-view attention by dropping the concatenated $S^n$ in Equation~\eqref{eq:crossview_attention}.
+Table~\ref{tab:number_slices} shows that including our proposed cross-view attention module brings a boost to both localization and orientation estimation performance.
+Thus, we include cross-view attention and use $\alpha = 4$ and $N = 16$ in our main experiments.